Yogesh9389/HTMLPortfolio/README.md

 # Portfolio Website

 This repository contains the HTML source code for a portfolio website.
-The website is designed to showcase your work, skills, and projects to potential clients, employers, or collaborators.
+This web site is created for learning purposes.

 ## Preview